pingcap/docs-dm/en/benchmark-v1.0-ga.md

 # DM 1.0-GA Benchmark Report

-This benchmark report describes the test purpose, environment, scenario, and result for DM 1.0-GA.
+This benchmark report describes the test purpose, environment, scenario, and results for DM 1.0-GA.

 ## Test purpose